Pinchas Freudiger

-Pinchas Freudiger (פנחס פרוידיגר) also Fülöp Freudiger, Philip von Freudiger (born 1900 in Budapest, Austria-Hungary, died 1976 in Israel) was a Hungarian-Israeli manufacturer and Jewish community leader.
+Pinchas Freudiger (פנחס פרוידיגר; also Fülöp Freudiger, Philip von Freudiger; 1900 – 1976) was a Hungarian-Israeli manufacturer and Jewish community leader.

 Life

 Pinchas Freudiger was the son of Abraham Freudiger (1868-1939).
 His grandfather, textile manufacturer Mózes Freudiger (1833-1911), helped found the Orthodox Jewish community in Budapest and was elevated to noble status.
 Pinchas Freudiger studied and entered the family business.

 He was a member of the Orthodox Jewish council in Budapest, succeeding his father as council chairman upon his father’s death in 1939.

 Holocaust

 Starting in 1938, the authoritarian Horthy regime of Hungary tightened antisemitic laws enacted to isolate Jews.

 After the German invasion of Poland in 1939, thousands of Polish Jews fled to Hungary.
 Freudiger and others created support organizations to aid them.
 Meanwhile, many Hungarian Jews continued to believe in their own safety, despite deepening antisemitism in the country.

 During Operation Barbarossa in 1941, the Jewish men were not recruited for the Hungarian army, but used in forced labor battalions often stationed behind or at the front.

-In 1942, after intense pressure by Rabbi Chaim Michael Dov Weissmandl of the Bratislava Working Group, Hungary’s orthodox Jewish community — under Freudiger’s leadership — financially aided persecuted Jews in Slovakia, paying a ransom to the Nazis to stop transports of Slovakian Jews to Auschwitz.
+In 1942, after intense pressure by Rabbi Chaim Michael Dov Weissmandl of the Bratislava Working Group, Hungary's orthodox Jewish community — under Freudiger's leadership — financially aided persecuted Jews in Slovakia, paying a ransom to the Nazis to stop transports of Slovak Jews to Auschwitz.
 Those transports stopped for two years.

 After the German occupation of Hungary on March 19, 1944, Freudiger and Samu Stern were appointed by the Germans as representatives of the orthodox and Neologue Jewish communities on the Jewish Council (Judenrat, Zsidó tanács) in Budapest.
 The Jewish Council was among recipients of the Vrba–Wetzler report, also known as the Auschwitz Protocols, the Auschwitz Report.
 It detailed the atrocities in Auschwitz.
 Much like Rezső Kasztner (aka Rudolf), members of the Jewish Council failed to publicize the atrocities or warn Hungarian Jews of their impending fate.